Pasu4/animdustry/doc/doc_js.md

 - **namespace:** The namespace of your mod.
 Must be a valid JavaScript variable name.
 An object with this name will be automatically created in global JavaScript context.
 - **author:** The main author of the mod.
 Other mentions can be placed in *credits.txt*.
 - **description:** The description of your mod.
 Currently does absolutely nothing.
 - **enabled:** Whether the mod should be loaded.
-Defaults to `true`.
+Optional, defaults to `true`.
 - **debug:** Whether the mod is in debug mode.
 Debug mode activates some features that are useful for debugging.
-Defaults to `false`.
+Optional, defaults to `false`.
 - **legacy:** Whether this mod is using the legacy JSON API.
 Should be `false` if you are making a JavaScript mod.
-Defaults to `false`.
+Optional, defaults to `false`.

 ## Scripts